dgeb/json-api/format/index.md

 }
 ```

-In the example above, the resource object is simply:
+In the example above, the post's resource object is simply:

 ```javascript
 //...